South Bay Pool Scarborough - Page 5

 I was able to enter the changing rooms through the lower pink board straight ahead in this picture, which was missing and revealed a hole in the door behind.
 By the time this picture was taken in 1998, it had been securely re-fastened.
 (D Stuart Photography)

-Pic 4;5-4;6.
-Left; the men's shower cubicles 1997, as seen in pic 4;4, and right, the external toilet doors (see also pic 4;9) when vandals had pulled the boards off, looking into the building from the courtyard, 1998.
+Pic 4;4-4;5.
+Left; the mens shower cubicles 1997, as seen in pic 4;4, and right, the external toilet doors (see also pic 4;9) when vandals had pulled the boards off, looking into the building from the courtyard, 1998.
 A toilet cubicle can be seen at the end.
 This same entrance, boarded up, can be seen in pic 4;1 (second door from right).
 (D Stuart Photography)

-Pic 4;8.
+Pic 4;7.
 One of two sets of urinals, one for swimmers and one for spectators (shown here).
-The urinals are of strikingly 1930's design.
-This might possibly suggest that much of the tiling and other interior features, as well as the urinals, dated from the 1933-34 refit.
 (D Stuart Photography)

-Pic 4;9.
-The external entrance to the men's toilets, going out onto the courtyard, viewed from inside, 1997.
+Pic 4;8.
+The external entrance to the mens toilets, going out onto the courtyard, viewed from inside, 1997.
 At this time it was still boarded over.
-The same doorway, from the outside, can be seen in pic 4;6.
+The same doorway, from the outside, can be seen in pic 4;5.
 (D Stuart Photography)

-Pic 4;11.
-A fallen locker in the men's staff room.
-The double doors in pic 4;9 were just round the corner, through the door and at the right.
+Pic 4;10.
+A fallen locker in the mens staff room.
+The double doors in pic 4;8 were just round the corner, through the door and at the right.
 The entrance to this room can be seen at the left of pic 4;2.
 (D Stuart Photography)